jonlpersson/ed-latimore/site/_posts/2022-05-22-quotes-and-big-ideas-from-niccolò-machiavellis-the-prince.md

 Love is nice, but it doesn't defend against the evil forces of the world that may be plotting against you. ​​​​​

-> It is not essential, then, that a Prince should have all the good qualities which I have enumerated above, but it is most essential that he should seem to have them; I will even venture to affirm that if he has and invariably practices them all, they are hurtful, whereas the appearance of having them is useful.
-Thus, it is well to seem merciful, faithful, humane, religious, and upright, and also to be so; but the mind should remain so balanced that were it needful not to be so, you should be able and know how to change to the contrary.&nbsp;
+> **It is not essential, then, that a Prince should have all the good qualities which I have enumerated above, but it is most essential that he should seem to have them; I will even venture to affirm that if he has and invariably practices them all, they are hurtful, whereas the appearance of having them is useful.
+Thus, it is well to seem merciful, faithful, humane, religious, and upright, and also to be so; but the mind should remain so balanced that were it needful not to be so, you should be able and know how to change to the contrary.&nbsp;**

+Machiavelli warns us that there is a danger in practicing all the good qualities that you espouse.
+A certain level of hypocrisy keeps you alive because you must be able to react to your challengers and deal with them properly.

+The way I interpret this passage is that it's better to practice mercy but not be merciful.
+If you practice merci, you can stop practicing mercy.
+If you are merciful, it is now a personality trait that you may find difficult to shed when the time calls for a more aggressive stance.&nbsp;

 ---